 Is April a Chiropractor?

-No. April is a certified equine massage therapist and equine reiki practitioner who blends massage therapy with deep skeletal releases for lasting effects through a process she calls, “musculoskeletal unwinding.”
+No. April is a equine massage therapist and equine reiki practitioner who blends massage therapy with deep skeletal releases for lasting effects through a process she calls, “musculoskeletal unwinding.”
 Her treatments help release what keeps horses out of balance.

 Is April a Veterinarian?